mfisher87/dotfiles/README.md

 .config-all
 ===========

 Store config data on github, and allow user to apply config files to their own environment quickly and easily.

 Usage
 -----
-* Clone this repo
+* Clone this repo and subrepo(s)
-* `source apply_config.sh`.
-An optional positional argument will rsync the config files to an alternate directory (absolute path).
+* `make setup`
+* `./dotdrop.sh compare --profile=default` to show differences between repo and installed config
+* `./dotdrop.sh import ~/.foo` to import a new config file `~/.foo`
+* `./dotdrop.sh install --profile=default` to install dotfiles.
+Your old ones will be backed up!

 To-do
 -----